Definition: Term loans from a bank or commercial lending institution that the SBA guarantees as much as 80 percent of the loan principal for

 Community

-Adjustment and Investment Program loans
+Adjustment and Investment Program loans aim to create new,

 sustainable jobs and preserve existing jobs in businesses at risk